Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 GPSNR defines natural rubber sourced from deforested areas or where HCVs have been degraded after 1 April 2019 to be non-conformant with its policy.
-However, this information could not be found in company reporting.
+The company also defines deforestation for suppliers as the removal of HCV and HCS areas and specifies any deforestation/conversion past 2017 will not be accepted in supplier operations.

 • P